-It’s been nearly 30 years since Terminator: Judgement Day, an iconic piece of film history that has set the bar so high for the franchise that subsequent sequels has not been able to compare.
+It’s been nearly 30 years since Terminator: Judgement Day, an iconic piece of film history that has set the bar so high for the franchise that subsequent sequels have not been able to compare.
 Terminator: Dark Fate comes close to reaching that bar as it introduces new Terminator models and characters while still showing us the fate of Sarah and John Connor.
-This film picks up were T2 left off, and ignores all installments between, which is exactly what we need.
+This film picks up where T2 left off and ignores all installments between, which is exactly what we need.

-Tim Miller does a bang up job when it comes to the action sequences, and the new lore it sets up for the future is interesting.
+Tim Miller does a bang-up job with Terminator: Dark Fate when it comes to the action sequences, and the new lore it sets up for the future is interesting.
 I am curious to see if and where this franchise goes.
-But for next time, maybe diversify the writers room to get female representation.
+But for next time, maybe diversify the writer’s room to get female representation.

 About Terminator: Dark Fate